There’s something important I want you to know: You have a transformational story.

 And that story has the power to heal and inspire others.

 I talk often about the power of transformational stories.
-In all my books and talks, I share my own transformational stories.
-It’s also a core theme of the free video training I’ve just released.
+In all my books and talks, I share my own stories as well as others’.

 Why our stories matter